-- 1.2 In accordance with Section 30 of the Act, Part 2 of the Act and the Regulations "apply to qualifying sub-contracts (and to sub-contractors) as they apply to qualifying defence contracts (and to primary contractors)."
-This means that the six steps also apply to calculating the contract profit rate for qualifying sub-contracts.

-- 1.3 Section 18 of the Act provides for the Single Source Regulations Office (SSRO) to issue guidance in relation to the steps set out in section 17(2).
+- 1.5 Section 18 of the Act provides for the Single Source Regulations Office (SSRO) to issue guidance in relation to the steps set out in section 17(2).

-- 1.4 This document contains the guidance to be used when determining:
+- 1.6 This document contains the guidance to be used when determining:

 - Step 1 baseline profit rate;

 - Step 2 cost risk adjustment;

 - Step 3 profit on cost once adjustment;

-- Step 4 SSRO funding adjustment;
+- · Step 4 SSRO funding adjustment;

 - · Step 5 incentive adjustment; and

 - Step 6 capital servicing adjustment.